San Diego Sockers (2009): Colors and badge

 At their inception the Sockers featured a color scheme primarily consisting of the royal blue, white, and yellow colors often used by the previous Sockers teams and utilized a modified version of their immediate predecessor's logo.
 For the 2011 season the team modified their uniforms dropping the yellow in favor of a smaller amount of gold.
 Their logo also changed to a new shield logo that corresponded to their new uniforms that utilized the 1978 founding date of the original Sockers franchise which the team claims ties to as well as stars representing the 14 titles won by the combined Sockers franchises.

 Arena

+The Sockers have represented the San Diego area since 2009.
+The Sockers first played home games at Chevrolet Del Mar Arena at the Del Mar Fairgrounds adjacent to the Del Mar Racetrack in Del Mar, California.
+They moved to Pechanga Arena, the original home of the MISL Sockers, for the 2012–2013 season.
+The Sockers moved to Frontwave Arena, a 7,500 seat multi-purpose indoor sports arena in Oceanside, in 2024.